d-bl/GroundForge/docs/help/Tiles.md

 Tiles
 =====

-The [tiles] page is a variant of the [home] page.
+The [tiles] page is a variant of the older home page.
-On the tiles page you can't use thread diagrams as pair diagrams, but you don't need to wrap your brains around [assigning] stitches to id's.
-It has only two colors in the thread diagram, but you don't need to [calculate] thread counts to give the desired ones a color.
+The [site map] provides the context for both and lists their differences.

 [tiles]: /GroundForge/tiles.html?tile=5831,-4-7&patchWidth=9&patchHeight=9&shiftColsSE=4&shiftRowsSE=2&shiftColsSW=0&shiftRowsSW=2&
-[home]: /GroundForge
-[assigning]: /GroundForge/help/Choose-Stitches#assign-stitches
-[calculate]: /GroundForge/help/Thread-Colors
+[site map]: /GroundForge/help/Site-map

 * [Catalogues](#catalogues)
 * [Link or wand](#link-or-wand)